Skip to main content

 GitHub App Permissions Overview

-This document outlines the specific GitHub permissions our app requests and explains why each permission is necessary for Code Connect to function properly.
+This document outlines the specific GitHub permissions our app requests and explains why each permission is required for related features to function properly.
 We follow the principle of least privilege, requesting only the minimum permissions required.

 Read-only permissions